kellygrasielle/shortlink/README.md

 SpringBoot Gradle MVC application with Thymeleaf

 ## Application
-The application has two screens
+The application has two screens:
-1- The user inform the url or service and the system respond with the alias:
+1- The user inform the url or service and the system respond with the alias.

-2- The user inform the alias and the system respond with the original service or path:
+2- The user inform the alias and the system respond with the original service or path.

-The user can test as well if the service is working using by using the url composed by application path plus the alias and he is redirect to the original path.
+- The user can test as well if the service is working using by using the url composed by application path plus the alias.
  - {application_path}/alias

 ## Implementation